lvanschilfgaarde/lordcephei.github.io/pages/asaoverview.md

   that is spherical inside augmentation spheres and flat in the interstitial.
 The LMTO basis starts from the KKR basis; thus a partitioning of space which best resembles a MT potential is the best choice.
-This is particularly true for the ASA.
+The automatic sphere radii algorithms try to select radii that make the intersitial potential flat.

 </DD>
 </DL>

+x

 {::nomarkdown}</div>{:/}